 The loss of a baby during pregnancy is heartbreaking for everyone involved.
 You may feel stunned or shocked.
 You may wonder why this happened to you and your baby.
 You may feel cheated and angry.
 Or you may just feel sad.

 It can also lead individuals and couples to experience anger, conflict, deep sadness, frustration, and fear.
 The woman may feel that her body is inadequate that she cannot hold onto a baby in pregnancy, while the man may be at a loss as to what to do next.

-You are not alone and it really is okay to talk about it
+You are not alone, and it really is okay to talk about it.

-Nurture counselling allows a couple to express their feelings and relieve pain in a confidential environment without judgement.
+Nurture Health counselling allows a couple to express their feelings and relieve pain in a confidential environment without judgement.
 We believe it is helpful to talk with someone who is impartial and can help you start to heal emotionally.

 If you have experienced pregnancy loss and need someone to talk to, please click here to see how to contact us.